danielbodnar/awesome-stars/BY-LANG.md

 - [vincentdchan/CubyText](https://github.com/vincentdchan/CubyText) - An open-source knowledge management app.
 - [metatypedev/metatype](https://github.com/metatypedev/metatype) - Declarative API development platform.
 Build serverless backends with zero-trust and less code, no matter where and how your (legacy) systems are.
 - [olliswe/iamworkingonit-cli](https://github.com/olliswe/iamworkingonit-cli) - 👨🏽‍💻👩🏾‍💻 🧑🏻‍💻 Let your colleagues know what your working on - without leaving your terminal!
-- [wbkd/react-flow](https://github.com/wbkd/react-flow) - Highly customizable library for building an interactive node-based UI, workflow editor, flow chart or static diagram
+- [xyflow/xyflow](https://github.com/xyflow/xyflow) - React Flow | Svelte Flow - Powerful open source libraries for building node-based UIs with React or Svelte.
+Ready out-of-the-box and infinitely customizable
 - [nocode-js/sequential-workflow-designer](https://github.com/nocode-js/sequential-workflow-designer) - Customizable no-code component for building flow-based programming applications.
 0 external dependencies.
 - [dendronhq/dendron](https://github.com/dendronhq/dendron) - The personal knowledge management (PKM) tool that grows as you do!
 - [awslabs/diagram-maker](https://github.com/awslabs/diagram-maker) - A library to display an interactive editor for any graph-like data.